Owner Builder Amendment

 - Rezoning & Change of Use

-The purpose of this amendment is to exempt a Rural Residential Owner-Builder that is located in RU, SM, and SR zoning districts and has a parcel that is 4 acres or more from compliance with the Cochise County Building Safety Code in a residential construction project.
-This amendment also allows such an Owner-Builder to opt to comply with the Cochise County Building Safety Code but limit inspections.
-Such an Owner-Builder may, of course, also opt for compliance with the Cochise County Building Safety Code accompanied by full inspections.
-By allowing Owner-Builders these options, this amendment is intended to encourage the use of ingenuity and personal preferences of the owner-builder in allowing and facilitating the use of alternative building materials and methods.
+The purpose of this amendment is to exempt a Rural Residential Owner-Builder from the requirement for construction plan review and inspections under the currently adopted version of the Cochise County Building Safety Code, provided the property is located in a Zoning District with a minimum parcel size of four-acres per dwelling unit and the subject parcel is at least four-acres in size.
+This option is available for residential construction projects only.
+This amendment also allows a Rural Residential Owner-Builder to comply with the Cochise County Building Safety Code plan review but limit inspections.
+Such an Owner-Builder may, of course, also opt for compliance with the Cochise County Building Safety Code accompanied by full plan review and inspections.
+This amendment is intended to allow the Rural Residential Owner-Builder the option to construct owner-occupied residential structures without County plan and inspection oversight, if the property is located in an area defined as “rural”.

-By statute, this exemption does not exempt owner-builders from statewide codes such as the plumbing and fire codes and regulations regarding smoke detectors, nor does it exempt owner-builders from fire codes adopted by fire districts or the County.
+By statute, this exemption does not exempt owner-builders from state, county building codes, or fire-district adopted fire codes and regulations regarding smoke detectors, nor does it exempt owner-builders from health regulations regarding wastewater treatment systems.

 Areas Zoned: RU, SM, and SR with a required and actual minimum lot size of 4 acres or greater of land.
 If the parcel is four acres or larger and located in a zoning district with a max density of fewer than 4 acres, the applicant may rezone the property to a zoning district with a max density of four acres or larger.